serhiiKalchenko/EPAM-Lab-Final-Project/IaC/README.md

 To get `.aws` folder use AWS CLI.
 To configure it, run: `aws configure`

-You can choose credentials any user you made in AWS (IAM).
+You can choose credentials of any user you made in AWS (IAM).

 Permissions (policy): `AmazonEC2ReadOnlyAccess`
 </details>